Financial-Analysis-and-Fraud-Detection/FraudGuardian/README.md

 * Anomaly Detection Models: Anomaly detection models are educated to pick out uncommon behaviors or transactions that deviate from anticipated patterns.
-These fashions can help establishments flag ability fraudulent activities in actual-time, ensuring quick intervention.
+These fashions can help establishments flag ability fraudulent activities in actual time, ensuring quick intervention.

 * Predictive Analytics: By utilizing predictive fashions, establishments can forecast future marketplace developments, asset fees, and financial situations.
 These insights resource in developing knowledgeable investment techniques and hazard control plans.

-* Natural Language Processing (NLP): NLP strategies examine text-based facts, which includes financial information articles and reviews, to extract sentiment and insights that have an effect on market tendencies.
+* Natural Language Processing (NLP): NLP strategies examine text-based facts, which include financial information articles and reviews, to extract sentiment and insights that have an effect on market tendencies.
 This facts publications investment decisions